 Stories appeal to learners of all backgrounds and help to simplify subjects in a relatable way.
 Storytelling in corporate training helps to illustrate and organize key information.
 It leads learners down a path that ultimately ends with understanding new information or gaining a new skill.

-Even if you don’t have a specific, detailed story that closely relates to your presentation’s content, you can use storytelling.
+Even if you don’t have a specific, detailed story that closely relates to your presentation’s content, you can use storytelling principles.
 Just use these three main parts of storytelling to hook learners in:

 Stories have always been used to share information.
 Storytelling in training does the same thing.